utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 [Search on google](https://www.google.com/search?q=understanding+git+version+control&oq=understanding+git+version+control) and you'll find a ton of [posts](https://www.atlassian.com/git/tutorials/what-is-version-control), [tutorials](https://www.codecademy.com/learn/learn-git) and [videos](https://www.youtube.com/watch?v=Y9XZQO1n_7c) about Git and version control systems.
 I encourage you to explore some that fit your learning style.
 We'll just cover enough here to get you going and we'll learn by doing.

-At its most basic, Git allows you to save your work at intervals and it keeps a history of every save point on your computer.
-Once you have something that works, you save it and leave a comment about what you've done.
+At its most basic, Git allows you to save your work at intervals and it keeps a history of files on your computer when you choose to save them.
+Once you have something that works, you can "commit" it and leave a comment about what you've done.
 You can then go back to that exact point in time if you need to.
 This frees the coder to experiment and make changes that may NOT work, because you know you can always go back.
 It works for any kind of file you want to put under version control.

-Git allows for a "distributed" version control system, meaning that all the code can be stored on a central server so other people can work on the shared code.
+Git allows for a "distributed" version control system, meaning that all the code can be stored on a central server (like on the Internet) so other people can work on the shared code.
 When they "check out" a repository (or repo), they get the entire code base.
 Contributors can then make changes and "check in" those changes for others to use.

 [Github](https://github.com) is the central server where we will save our code.
 It's also a project management tool and a social network of sorts.
 It's probably the most popular programming service in the world. ~~As a university student, you can get the [Student developer pack](https://help.github.com/articles/applying-for-a-student-developer-pack/) which includes free private repos, but you can do that later.~~ (<-- I'm not sure you need this anymore.)
 [Bitbucket Cloud](https://bitbucket.org/) is another popular code sharing service.